 I had a couple of ideas for posts today, which I still hope to get to, but I got sidetracked when my liberal law professor friend shared this on Facebook.

 My main point was that if Maddow's that smart, why she's so dumb?
 She may well be more intelligent than those boys, but that only brings to mind Molly Ivins' deathless epithet, "smarter than a box of rocks."
+(Or, to borrow Mim Udovich's evaluation of Camille Paglia, I think it's safe to say she's smarter than mayonnaise.)
 She's a militarist jingo, and even on gay issues she doesn't bother to inform herself.
 I wrote her off entirely when she shilled for Obama at Netroots Nation in 2010.
 No doubt she did so entirely voluntarily.
 (You cannot hope to bribe or twist / Thank God! the lib'rul journalist / But seeing what the woman'll do / Unbribed, there's no occasion to.)
 But it discredits her as a professional journalist.

 Plenty of right-wingers have college degrees.
 Ronald Reagan got his bachelor's in economics and sociology.
 As an undergraduate Bill O'Reilly was an honors student in history, and got an MA in broadcast journalism at Boston University.
 I could go on, but why bother?